Matt Insell: Career

-Insell led a young team in 2015-16 with just two seniors and only two returnees that had been in the program for more than two seasons, but the Rebels still produced some exciting moments on the court.?
-For the second consecutive season, the Rebels knocked off a ranked foe with a 67-59 victory over No. 9 Kentucky.The win was the first over a top-10 school for Ole Miss since 2010, when the Rebels took down No. 8 Georgia (66-65).
+Insell led a young team in 2015–16 with just two seniors and only two returnees that had been in the program for more than two seasons, but the Rebels still produced some exciting moments on the court.
+For the second consecutive season, the Rebels knocked off a ranked foe with a 67–59 victory over No. 9 Kentucky.
+The win was the first over a top-10 school for Ole Miss since 2010, when the Rebels took down No. 8 Georgia (66–65).

-In just his second year at Ole Miss, Insell took the Rebels to new heights in 2014-15 with 19 wins and seven victories in SEC play, the most overall wins since the 2009-10 season.
+In his second year at Ole Miss in 2014-15, Insell led the Rebels to 19 wins and seven victories in SEC play, the most overall wins since the 2009–10 season.
 The Rebels also returned to the postseason with a third-round foray into the WNIT.

-The Rebels, who improved seven wins in 2014-15, posted four wins over NCAA Tournament participants, and, after being picked to finish last in the SEC preseason coaches and media poll, closed the season tied for No. 7 in the league standings.
+The Rebels, who improved seven wins in 2014–15, posted four wins over NCAA Tournament participants, and, after being picked to finish last in the SEC preseason coaches and media poll, closed the season tied for No. 7 in the league standings.
 Ole Miss garnered the No. 8 seed for the SEC Tournament—the highest seed for the Rebels in five seasons.

-In 2014-15, Insell and the Rebels knocked off ranked foes in No. 13 Kentucky and No. 18 Georgia—the first time in five years Ole Miss had defeated a ranked foe.
+In 2014–15, Insell and the Rebels knocked off ranked foes in No. 13 Kentucky and No. 18 Georgia—the first time in five years Ole Miss had defeated a ranked foe.
 The season also saw Ole Miss pick up its 400th win at Tad Smith Coliseum.
 One of the high points of the season was when Insell and his father, Rick, made women's basketball history by becoming the first father-son duo to play against each other in NCAA women's basketball when Middle Tennessee made the trip to Oxford in November.
-Insell laid the foundation for the Rebels during his first season in 2013-14, leading Ole Miss to a 10-6 non-conference record and a seven-game winning streak—the longest streak for the Rebels since the 2007-08 season.
+Insell laid the foundation for the Rebels during his first season in 2013–14, leading Ole Miss to a 10–6 non-conference record and a seven-game winning streak—the longest streak for the Rebels since the 2007–08 season.

-After battling through the always-challenging SEC schedule, the Rebels entered the SEC Tournament as the No. 14 seed, determined to take the momentum from a regular season finale victory over Auburn into the postseason tournament.
-Drawing the No. 11 seed Arkansas, the Rebels took care of business with a 63-62 victory, giving Ole Miss a statement win for Insell.
-He also led the Rebels to wins over instate rival, Mississippi State, to give the first-year head coach his first SEC victory.
+After battling through the challenging SEC schedule, the Rebels entered the SEC Tournament as the No. 14 seed, looking to take the momentum from a regular season finale victory over Auburn into the postseason tournament.
+Drawing the No. 11 seed Arkansas, the Rebels earned a 63–62 victory.
+Insell also led the Rebels to wins over instate rival, Mississippi State, to give the first-year head coach his first SEC victory.